Non-thermal Synchrotron Emission and Polarization Signatures during Black Hole Flux Eruptions: Numerical Framework for GRRT

 \section{Numerical Framework for GRRT}

 Building upon the \textbf{Coport} framework \citep{Huang2024}, we have optimized the numerical scheme for the radiative transfer equation to more efficiently exploit the adaptive mesh refinement (AMR) grid data produced by the BHAC code.
+We refer to this improved numerical scheme as \textbf{Coport-2.0}, which is implemented using modern C++. \textbf{Coport-2.0} can perform approximately $500$ radiative transfer equation calculations per second on a single thread of modern multi-core CPUs.
 This section presents the details of the improved numerical method.
 The photon trajectory is obtained by integrating the geodesic equations:

 where $x^\mu$ and $k^\mu$ denote the photon's position and four-momentum, respectively; $\Gamma^\mu_{\ \nu\rho}$ are the Christoffel symbols; and $\lambda$ is the affine parameter.
 The vector $f^\mu$ defines a polarization basis orthogonal to $k^\mu$ and is parallel-transported along the geodesic.
-The evolution of the Lorentz-invariant Stokes vector takes $\vec{\Mc{S}}=\left({\Mc{I},\Mc{Q},\Mc{U},\Mc{V}}\right)$, where $\Mc{I}$ is the covariant total intensity, $\Mc{Q}, \Mc{U}$ are covariant linear polarization degrees, and $\Mc{V}$ denotes the circulat polarization degree.
+The evolution of the Lorentz-invariant Stokes vector takes $\vec{\Mc{S}}=\left({\Mc{I},\Mc{Q},\Mc{U},\Mc{V}}\right)$, where $\Mc{I}$ is the covariant total intensity, $\Mc{Q}, \Mc{U}$ are covariant linear polarization degrees, and $\Mc{V}$ denotes the circular polarization degree.
 The evolution of $\vec{\Mc{S}}$ is governed by the radiative transfer equation \citep{Broderick:2003fc, Shcherbakov:2010kh}:

 where $\mathcal{C}=GM/c^2\nu_0$ is the dimensionless conversion factor; $\nu_0$ denotes the photon frequency observed at infinity; $j_i$, $\a_i$, $\rho_i$ are the (invariant) emissivities, absorptivities, and Faraday coefficients.
 The rotation matrix $R(\chi) = R^{-1}(-\chi)$ is parameterized by the angle $\chi$ between $f^{\mu}$ and the local plasma magnetic field $b^{\mu}$.
 It can be expressed in a covariant form: